Supporting Students Amid the COVID-19 Situation

 Will students receive a refund?

-The focus of the College has been on monitoring the situation and developing a method to deliver remote learning.
+The focus of the University has been on monitoring the situation and developing a method to deliver remote learning.
 Residential students who did not return to live on campus after spring break will receive pro-rated refunds for room and board (Sodexo dining) expenses effective Sunday, March 15.
-Prorated refunds will first be applied to any outstanding charges owed to the College.
-The College anticipates that refunds will be paid prior to the end of April.
+Prorated refunds will first be applied to any outstanding charges owed to the University.
+Assumption paid refunds prior to the end of April.
 The logistics of issuing the refunds are in development and will be shared in the coming weeks.

 Will events continue?

-All College events are suspended until the end of the semester.
-The College has suspended all events to outside groups including all chapel services, recreation, etc. All WISE programs are canceled through the end of the year.
+All University events are suspended until August.
+The University has suspended all events to outside groups including all chapel services, recreation, etc. All WISE programs are canceled through the end of the year.